message-256/escpaper/README.md

-i needed an escaping function. and no body i found could do it the way i want;\
+i needed an escaping function. and nobody i found could do it the way i want;\
 so i made this;